guillaumewuip/guillaumewuip.github.io/_posts/2021-09-26-where-the-store-is-stored.md

-Should we need a reactive store (ie. being able to *subscribe* to state changes), we would write our own subscribe function by hand or use classic store librairies (some opinionated like Redux, Mobx, or some more transversal like the [@fp-51/store](https://github.com/fp51/store-library) I authored one or two years ago).
+Should we need a reactive store (ie. being able to *subscribe* to state changes), we would write our own subscribe function by hand or use classic store libraries (some opinionated like Redux, Mobx, or some more transversal like the [@fp-51/store](https://github.com/fp51/store-library) I authored one or two years ago).

-## Librairies / Framework location
+## Libraries / Framework location

 Another very common way of storing our store is using the locations provided by the main view library or framework we use (React, Vue, etc.).